krobelus/rate-experiments/thesis.md

 in the LRAT format [@DBLP:conf/cade/Cruz-FilipeHHKS17].
 The LRAT proof can be checked by a formally verified checker without unit propagation, making sure that the formula formula is indeed unsatisfiable [@DBLP:conf/itp/HeuleHKW17].
 Most solvers can only generate DRAT proofs but DRAT checkers can be used to produce an LRAT proof from a DRAT proof.
-The LRAT proof resembles DRAT, but it includes clause hints to guide unit propagation: for each resolution candidate, it contains a propagation sequence that falsifies some clause to show that the resolvent is a RUP inference.
+The LRAT proof resembles DRAT, but it includes clause hints to guide unit propagation: for each resolution candidate, the resolvent is shown to be a RUP inference by giving a propagation sequence that shows UP-unsatisfiability of the formula with the negated literals in the resolvent.

 2.3 Proof Checking
 ------------------